vlad-danaila/ICERI-conference-2020-pmneumonia-xray-classification/README.md

 This JuPyter notebook is a learning material for students.
 It is a case of medical image classification using deep learning (PyTorch framework).

-The learning material is also part of the article "DEVELOPMENT OF AN ONLINE INSTRUCTIONAL LABORATORY FOR PROBLEM-BASED LEARNING IN BIOMEDICAL ENGINEERING", by Vlad-Rares Danaila and Catalin Buiu.
+The learning material is part of the article "DEVELOPMENT OF AN ONLINE INSTRUCTIONAL LABORATORY FOR PROBLEM-BASED LEARNING IN BIOMEDICAL ENGINEERING", by Vlad-Rares Danaila and Catalin Buiu.

 Article link: https://doi.org/10.21125/iceri.2020.0526.